New 4D printed cast could make wrist fracture recovery more comfortable

 Summary

 This study tested a new type of cast made with 4D printing technology against the usual fibreglass cast for people with wrist fractures.
-The goal was to see if the new cast keeps the bone in place just as well while being more comfortable.
-About 25 adults with wrist fractures were followed for 6 months to compare healing, comfort, pain, and itching.
+25 adults with wrist fractures were randomly assigned to receive either the 4D printed cast or a standard fibreglass cast.
+The goal was to see if the new cast keeps the bone in place just as well while being more comfortable and easier to live with.

 Get updates